 Most of you know that I value ease, as well as taste, when it comes to food.
 I love time saving measures, as long as they yield amazing results.
 When taking that first bite, what matters is the taste, not the process.

-So, when Bridgford Foods reached out to me about creating a Thanksgiving recipe, I couldn’t wait to get to work.
+So, when Bridgford Foods reached out to me about creating a fall recipe, I couldn’t wait to get to work.
 After all, I already use and love their products!

 As a reminder, I used Bridgford’s Parkerhouse Style Rolls last year to create a Christmas bread and Camembert cheese wreath that I served throughout December.